Carlton North

 Carlton North has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 17 projects that could impact this region.
-Notable projects include Piedimonte Supermarket Redevelopment, Brenan Place, Edison North Fitzroy, and Palladian (26-56 Queens Parade).
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified 17 projects likely to impact the area.
+Notable ones include Piedimonte Supermarket Redevelopment, Brenan Place, Edison North Fitzroy, and Palladian (26-56 Queens Parade).
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.